vijay0707/Python-Tutorial/README.md

 # Introduction:
 Python is a general-purpose, versatile, and powerful programming language.
 It’s a great first language because it’s concise and easy to read.
 Whatever you want to do, Python can do it.
 From web development to machine learning to data science, Python is the language for you.
-Visit the link https://www.python.org/downloads/ to download the latest release of Python.

 ## Why to use python:
   * Great first language